Re-education camp (Vietnam): Historical background

 After the fall of Saigon on April 30, 1975, hundreds of thousands of South Vietnamese men, from former officers in the armed forces, to religious leaders, to employees of the Americans or the old government, were rounded up in re-education camps to "learn about the ways of the new government."
 They were never tried, judged or convicted of any crime.
 Many South Vietnamese men chose to flee on boats, but others did not flee.
 After hearing President Dương Văn Minh surrendered, some ARVN generals and officers, such as General Lê Văn Hưng (known for the Battle of An Lộc) and General Nguyễn Khoa Nam (the last major general of IV Corps who defended Can Tho and other Mekong provinces), chose to commit suicide rather than fleeing overseas or risk being sent to a re-education camp.

 Those imprisoned in re-education camps from 1975 basically fell into two categories: those who collaborated with the Americans and its allies during the war, and those who were arrested in the years after 1975 for attempting to exercise such democratic freedoms as those mentioned in Article 11 of the 1973 Paris Agreements.
 (Possibly in violation of said agreements.)

 Government view

 Officially, the Vietnamese government does not consider the re-education camps to be prisons; instead it views them as places where individuals can be rehabilitated into society through education and socially constructive labor.

 The Hanoi government defended re-education camps by labeling the prisoners as war criminals.
 A 1981 memorandum of the government to Amnesty International claimed that all those in the re-education camps were guilty of acts of national treason as defined in Article 3 of the 30 October 1967 Law on Counter-revolutionary Crimes (enacted for the government of North Vietnam), which specifies punishments ranging from 20 years to life in prison or the death penalty.
-However, it was instead allowing the prisoners to experience "re-education", which Vietnam says is the most "humanitarian" form punishment for law breakers.
+However, it was instead allowing the prisoners to experience "re-education", which Vietnam says is the most "humanitarian" form of punishment for law breakers.